daiyanze/Vimmy/README.md

 ![Screenshot](doc/screenshot.png)

 ### Intro
-Vimmy is nothing new but a simple vim configuration in my own taste.
+Vimmy is nothing new but a simple vim configuration under my own taste.
-It has a very easy to understand structure.
+It has a very easy-to-understand structure.
 So if you want any customization, simple add scripts in `.vimrc` file.

 For loading global configurations, put them in `.configs/before.vim`.